Elain Duvall, Chair of RECBC

 As well, FINTRAC is committed to taking a reasonable and flexible approach with respect to the implementation of recent regulatory amendments.
 Once the COVID-19 situation normalizes and compliance activities resume, FINTRAC will consider the impact of associated challenges when assessing reporting entities’ compliance with the obligations identified in the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTA) and associated regulations.

-FINTRAC has updated its guidance on What is a suspicious transaction report — will open in a new tab? and Reporting suspicious transactions to FINTRAC — will open in a new tab.
+FINTRAC has updated its guidance on What is a suspicious transaction report? and Reporting suspicious transactions to FINTRAC.
 The updated guidance reflects amendments to the Proceeds of Crime (Money Laundering) and Terrorist Financing Suspicious Transaction Reporting Regulations (the Regulations) that come into force June 1, 2020, and the feedback received from the businesses consulted.

 The change to the Regulations concerns the timeline to submit a Suspicious Transaction Report.
 Currently, businesses have 30 days from the day they detect a fact providing reasonable grounds to suspect a suspicious transaction to report it.
 As of June 1, they will need to submit a report as soon as practicable after they have completed the measures that allow them to establish reasonable grounds to suspect a suspicious transaction.